cron-mon-io/cron-mon/README.md

 in that context (spoiler alert; a resounding **yes** on both counts IMO), and my desire to do _something_ with Rust and Vue.js.

-Note that there isn't anything novel about Cron-Mon; there are plenty of existing solutions in this space already, such as [Cronitor.io](https://cronitor.io/cron-job-monitoring), [Healthchecks.io](https://healthchecks.io), [Cronhub.io](https://cronhub.io), and [Sentry’s Cron Monitoring](https://sentry.io/for/cron-monitoring/), to name but a few,
+Note that there isn't anything novel about CronMon; there are plenty of existing solutions in this space already, such as [Cronitor.io](https://cronitor.io/cron-job-monitoring), [Healthchecks.io](https://healthchecks.io), [Cronhub.io](https://cronhub.io), and [Sentry’s Cron Monitoring](https://sentry.io/for/cron-monitoring/), to name but a few,

 ## Getting started

-All you need to setup a development environment for Cron-Mon is Docker and your IDE of choice.
+All you need to setup a development environment for CronMon is Docker and your IDE of choice.
 A `Makefile` is provided to make _driving_ the project quick and simple.
 The easiest way to get setup is to simply clone the project and then run `make install` from the root of the project to build the containers.
 From here you can run the projects (unit) tests by running `make test`, and you can run